 On Aug.
-23, 1784, the ship sailed up the Pearl River.
+23, 1784, the ship sailed up the Pearl River in South China.
 The sailors aboard the ship were thrilled to see the Stars and Stripes unfurled for the first time in that part of the world.

-The French, the Danes, the Dutch and the British.
-They were all restricted to a section of Canton where goods were exchanged in large factories, or hongs, their ships moored nearby.
+The French, the Danes, the Dutch and the British all greeted them politely.
+But the Chinese restricted them to a section of Canton where goods were exchanged in large factories, or hongs, their ships moored nearby.
 Shaw reported:

 On board the ships it was impossible to avoid speaking of the late war.
 They allowed it to have been a great mistake on the part of their nation – were happy it was over, --glad to see us in this part of the world, -- hoped all prejudice would be laid aside, -- and added, that, let America and England be united, they might bid defiance to all the world.